gthvn1/barebones/README.md

 - We installed [i686 cross compiler](https://wiki.osdev.org/Bare_Bones#Building_a_Cross-Compiler).
 - We are using nightly build from rust.
 - Setup the cross compiled environment: `./env.sh`
-- Run the kernel in qemu-system-i386: `cargo run --release`
+- Run the kernel in qemu-system-i386: `cargo run`
-  - We use release because with debug we have many debug symbols.
-Not sure of the impact...
 - Check code using: `cargo +nightly clippy -- -Dwarnings`

 # Links